rajdeepd/bosh-oss-docs/bosh/documentation/deploying_to_vcloud_director.md

 Download a micro BOSH stemcell with version >= 0.6.4  Use bosh-release version #11 or higher.

+Note :  Stemcells for vSphere work for vCloud Director

 		% bosh public stemcells
 		+---------------------------------------+--------------------------------------------------+